How to Successfully Apply for a Cambridge LL.M.: My Experience

 Cambridge LL.M.
 Letters of Recommendations

-My recommendations followed a similar path to what I’ve described regarding other applications like Harvard, .
-In addition to the two recommenders I had for MIDS Geneva application, I had a third recommender who was my lecturer in public international law and also coached our team for the Concours Charles Rousseau.
+My recommendations followed a similar path to what I’ve described regarding other applications like Harvard and MIDS Geneva.
+In addition to the two recommenders I had for the MIDS Geneva application, for Cambridge LL.M.
+I had a third recommender who was my lecturer in public international law and coached our team for the Concours Charles Rousseau.

 I asked him to emphasize several points in his letter:

-• When doing Concours Charles Rousseau, I was the youngest on the team yet exhibited the same level of commitment as others.
+• When doing Concours Charles Rousseau, I was the youngest on the team yet exhibited the same level of commitment and analytical rigor as others.

-• The difficulties we faced accessing pertinent literature on international investment law (this is a recurrent theme in my essays and writing in general).
-There was literally close to nothing at the university library, and procuring resources was one of the major challenges.
-Nonetheless, we overcame that and still managed to write strong memos.
+• The difficulties our team faced when accessing pertinent literature on international investment law (this is a recurrent theme in my LL.M. personal statements, recommendations, and writing in general).
+There was virtually nothing available at the Moscow State University library, and procuring resources was one of the major challenges.
+Nonetheless, we overcame that and managed to write strong memos.

-• Oral pleadings overlapped with the national finals of the law olympiad and I balanced double the workload and performed brilliantly, contributing to our team winning a Francophone organization’s prize.
-I still remember going to the finals in Moscow on April 25th, my 20th birthday, and the next morning flying out to Paris with my team to compete (also being in the middle of terrible spring allergies).
+• Oral moot court pleadings overlapped with the national finals of the law olympiad, which meant double the workload, twice the pressure, and no room to drop the ball.
+Yet I performed brilliantly, contributing to our team winning a Francophone organization’s prize.
+I still remember that week so vividly: going to the finals in Moscow on April 25th, my 20th birthday, then flying out to Paris with my team the very next morning, completely exhausted and battling brutal spring allergies.
+Worth it 🙉.

-• My growth over the course of the competition - my last round was significantly better than my first, and it was incredibly important for me as I performed publicly for the first time in my third language.
-I specifically asked him to phrase it in comparative terms, mentioning that he'd never seen a student improve that fast.
+• My growth over the course of the competition: my last round was much better than my first, and it was incredibly important for me to have it recognized as I performed publicly for the first time in my third (!) language.
+I specifically asked my recommender to phrase this in comparative terms, mentioning that he'd never seen a student improve that fast.

-• Finally, I asked him to comment on my overall growth over the course of working together for two years, culminating in my selection for the Jessup team, where we placed in the top 10 in Washington, D.C.
+• Finally, I asked him to comment on my overall growth over the course of working together for two years, which culminated in my selection for the Jessup team, where we placed in the top 10 in Washington, D.C.

 If you’d like to see an example of a letter of recommendation or learn how to draft one if your recommender asks, I have a full module on this in my Harvard State of Mind on Demand course.

-My essays were successful in the end but as I was re-reading their various drafts for this blog post, I spotted a bunch of issues.
-Thank goodness I reworked them before submitting, but I still wanted to share them here so that you could avoid them.
+My Cambridge LL.M. essays were successful in the end but as I was re-reading their various drafts for this blog post, I spotted a bunch of issues.
+Thank goodness I reworked them before submitting my application, but I still wanted to share them here so that you could avoid them.

 Mistake #1: Overuse of Quotes

 My early essay drafts had so many quotes!
-I think one of the drafts contained four or five of them. 🙈 I remember feeling like I had to hide behind other people’s words.
-I felt that everything worthy of saying had already been said by other, more prominent people, and I should cite them first before I dare to speak up.
-I’ve since learned how to use quotes effectively (at the EUI, in our writing group, someone even called me the 'queen of quotes') - or not use them at all, but seeing these drafts reminded me I didn't start that way. 😉
+One draft contained 4 or 5 quotes. 🙈 I remember feeling like I had to hide behind other people’s words.
+Like everything worth saying had already been said by other people and I should cite them first before I dare to speak up.
+I’ve since learned how to use quotes effectively - or not use them at all, but seeing these drafts reminded me I didn't start that way. 😉

 Mistake #2: Generalized Statements

-Reviewing my drafts, I noticed a tendency to use generalized, vague sentences.
-If you know my work, you know I preach specificity.
+Reviewing my Cambridge LL.M. essay drafts, I noticed a tendency to use generalized, vague sentences.
+If you know my work, you know I teach specificity.
 Specificity is essential.
-It convinces the reader of the authenticity of your writing and shows that you’re drawing from your lived experience.
+It convinces the reader that your writing is authentic and shows you’re drawing from your lived experience.

 Here is an example of an ineffective generality: